holmanholdings/awakened-wisdom-demo/README.md

 ## The Problem

 Most RAG systems retrieve garbage and feed it to LLMs.
 The result?
 Hallucinations with extra steps.

-You've seen it:
+You’ve seen it:

-- Scraped web pages with ads mixed into "context"
+- Scraped web pages with ads mixed into “context”
 - Academic papers summarized into meaningless abstractions
-- "Knowledge bases" that are just glorified keyword indexes
+- “Knowledge bases” that are just glorified keyword indexes

-**Your LLM is only as good as the data you give it.**
+> **Your LLM is only as good as the data you give it.**

 ---